Engineering MS: Civil Engineering MS

 Contact the College of Engineering & Applied Science Graduate Programs Office.

-We’re a top tier R1 research university and our civil engineering master’s students have the opportunity to work with civil and environmental engineering faculty engaged in cutting-edge research in areas such as:
+We’re Southeast Wisconsin’s R1 research university.
+Our civil engineering master’s students have the opportunity to work with faculty engaged in cutting-edge research in areas including:

 - Application of nanomaterials in construction and on surfaces